 4. Discussion

-These results demonstrate that most participants exhibit altruistic behavior by refraining from demanding compensation that would leave them better off than if the contract had been fulfilled without any delays.
-Among these participants, 62% acted in this way even though they believed they could receive greater compensation through legal means.
-Furthermore, 13% of the participants stated that they would behave in a loss-sharing manner in such a situation, foregoing full compensation for any damages incurred.
+These findings show that most participants exhibited altruistic behavior by refraining from demanding compensation that would leave them better off than if the contract had been fulfilled without any delays.
+Of these participants, 62% acted in this way even though they believed they could receive greater compensation through legal means.
+Furthermore, 13% of the participants stated that they would behave in a loss-sharing manner in such a situation, forgoing full compensation for any damages incurred.

-Although a significant association was found between the empathy people had toward the struggling party and their behavior, the empathy manipulation did not have such an impact on behavior.
-However, it is hard to derive any meaningful insights from this null effect, since we did not find a significant association between empathy elicitation and the actual reported empathy, suggesting our manipulation did not necessarily evoke empathy as envisioned.
-Conversely, the identity of the contracting party did influence participants’ behavior, with those who contracted with a company being less inclined towards altruistic behavior.
+Although a significant association was found between the empathy that participants had towards the struggling party and their behavior, empathy manipulation did not have such an impact on behavior.
+However, it is difficult to derive any meaningful insights from this null effect, since no significant association was found between empathy elicitation and actual reported empathy, suggesting that the manipulation did not necessarily evoke empathy as anticipated.
+Conversely, the identity of the contracting party did influence participants’ behavior, with those who contracted with a company being less inclined towards altruistic behavior than those who contracted with an individual.

-B. Study 2: The Effect of Empathy and the Formation Method on Behavior Toward the Struggling Party
+B. Study 2: The Effect of Empathy and Formation-of Contract Method on Behavior Towards the Struggling Party

-In this study, our aim was to further examine the impact of empathy on behavior by enhancing empathy elicitation.
-Furthermore, we sought to investigate the influence of the formation-of-contract method on people’s contractual behavior.
-Arguably, the more formal and legally binding a contract appears to people, the more likely their behavior will align with legal obligations.
-Conversely, when a contract is less formal, moral considerations may play a greater role in determining behavior.
+In this second vignette study, our aim was to further examine the impact of empathy on behavior by enhancing empathy elicitation.
+Furthermore, we sought to investigate the influence of the formation-of-contract method on contractual behavior.
+We hypothesized that the more formal and legally binding a contract appears to people, the more likely their behavior will align with legal obligations.
+Conversely, when a contract appears less formal, moral considerations may play a greater role in determining behavior.
 To test this hypothesis, we manipulated the contract formation process in our study.

 1. Participants

-Two hundred participants from the United States were recruited through Prolific and completed a pre-registered questionnaire online.
-Thirty-two participants who failed the attention check were excluded from the analysis.
-Of the remaining 168 participants, 84 were male, and 84 were female.
+A cohort of 200 participants from the United States were recruited through Prolific and completed a pre-registered questionnaire online.
+A total of 32 participants who failed the attention check were excluded from the analysis.
+Of the remaining 168 participants, 84 were male and 84 were female.
 The average age was 38.67 (SD = 14.1), 107 participants had some academic education, and the average Political Worldview score (on a scale from 0 = liberal, to 100 = conservative) was 33.3 (SD = 25.58).

 2. Procedure

-The experiment procedure was basically like that of Study 1, with four changes made to the legal scenario.
-First, to increase empathy for the business in the empathy elicitation condition, a more in-depth description of the harm it endured from the pandemic was provided.
+The experimental procedure was basically identical to that of Study 1, with the exception of four changes made to the legal vignette.
+First, to increase empathy for the business in the empathy elicitation condition, a more in-depth description of the harm it had suffered as a result of the pandemic was provided.
 Second, in all versions, participants were presented with the individual condition.
-Third, we add a new independent variable of contract formation type.
-In the formal condition, a written contract was created by the sellers’ lawyer and clause 6(b) regarding the agreed compensation was presented to participants in a formal, legal manner.
-In the informal condition, there was no mention of a lawyer or written contract, and the scenario simply stated that the parties had agreed on the compensation.
-Fourth, participants were explicitly informed that according to the law, John is entitled to receive the agreed compensation of $1,000 (for the full text see Appendix A2).
+Third, we added a new independent variable of contract formation type.
+In the formal condition, a written contract was created by the sellers’ lawyer, and clause 6(b) regarding the agreed compensation was presented to participants in a formal, legal manner.
+In the informal condition, there was no mention of a lawyer or written contract, and the vignette simply stated that the parties had agreed on the compensation.
+Fourth, participants were explicitly informed that, according to the law, John was entitled to receive the agreed compensation of $1,000 (for the full text see Appendix A2).

 2. Results